Mawla/Mozzy/docs/features/posts/architecture.md

 The Social Posts feature follows a modular architecture with clear separation of concerns:

+Note: The existing processing logic in the posts feature will be deprecated and removed once the core processing migration is complete.
+All processing will be handled by the shared core processing module.

 ```
 app/dashboard/posts/
 ├── page.tsx           # Main posts listing